circleci/circleci-docs/jekyll/_cci1/ssh-between-build-containers.md

 ### Uses

-You can use this feature if you want to manually collect metadata, synchronise a certain operation across the fleet, or just transfer arbitrary data between parallel build containers.
+You can use this feature if you want to manually collect metadata, synchronize a certain operation across the fleet, or just transfer arbitrary data between parallel build containers.